mudynj/nj-order-inventory-check/README.md

 Composer Installation - https://getcomposer.org/download/
 Guzzle Client - `php composer.phar require guzzle/guzzle:~3.9`

+Monitoring
+---
+The application was monitored using Cloudwatch, logs were sent to Cloudwatch for analysis.

 AWS StepFunctions
 ---
 StepFunctions are used to orchestrate the sequence of execution of the Lambda functions.
 Each Lambda function changes state and passes on to the next state.